obi-ontology/obi-ontology.org/docs/data-properties.md

 <img align="right" src="/assets/images/docs/data_raw.png">

-A given datum value from the left may match one of four scenarios, the first two involving a single data property, and the latter two involving a multi-component representation:
+A given datum value from the left may match one of four scenarios, the first two involving a single data property, and the latter two involving a multi-component "value specification" representation:

 #### OWL RDF/XML datatype compatible